vercel/next.js/examples/cms-strapi/README.md

 Select **Author** and click **Add New Author**.

-- You just need **1 Author entry**.
+- You need **1 Author entry**.
-- Use dummy data for the name.
+- Use mock data for the name.
 - For the image, you can download one from [Unsplash](https://unsplash.com/).

 Next, select **Posts** and click **Add New Post**.

 - We recommend creating at least **2 Post records**.
-- Use dummy data for the text.
+- Use mock data for the text.
 - You can write markdown for the **content** field.
 - For the images, you can download ones from [Unsplash](https://unsplash.com/).
 - Pick the **Author** you created earlier.